SwissCore92/comfyui-telegram-suite/README.md

 ## Installation

+If you're using ComfyUI Manager for installation, you can skip the first step.

 ### Step 1:
-Open a terminal in you *ComfyUI* directory.
+Open a terminal in your *ComfyUI* directory.
 > **⚠️ Make sure your ComfyUI virtual environment is activated**!

 ```sh